The Saliva Revolution: Chairside Diagnostics for Modern Dentistry |…

 The key insight here isn't the technology — it's the workflow design.
 Miguel's team doesn't add a step to the appointment.
 They replace a less valuable step with a more valuable one.
 The doctor's time is protected.
 The assistant is empowered.
 The patient gets a better experience.

-For practices looking to integrate digital workflows beyond diagnostics, the DSD Planning Center and Lab Services provide a complete ecosystem for case planning and execution.
+For practices looking to integrate digital workflows beyond screening, the DSD Planning Center and Lab Services provide a complete ecosystem for case planning and execution.

 FREE MINI-CLASS